UCREL/pymusas/docs/docs/api/taggers/new_rule_based.md

 with a `List` of token indexes indicating if the token is part of a Multi Word Expression (MWE).

-If we cannot tag a token the default assigned tag is `Z99`.
+If we cannot tag a token then the following process will happen:
+1. If the token's POS tag is in `default_punctuation_tags` then it will assign the tag `PUNC`.
+2. If the token's POS tag is in `default_number_tags` then it will assign the tag `N1`.
+3. Assign the default tag `Z99`.

 <h4 id="rulebasedtagger.parameters">Parameters<a className="headerlink" href="#rulebasedtagger.parameters" title="Permanent link">&para;</a></h4>